Translation and Interpreting studies

 From 2021, we are excited to offer the Translation Only stream in ‘fully flex’ mode.
 This means that students will be able to study entirely online, suiting students who are based inter-state and overseas.

 This specialisation will equip you for work in areas where interpreting (oral translation) and cross-cultural skills are required, such as in healthcare, law, business and education, as well as in diplomacy, international meetings and conferences.
 Training is bi-directional and in two languages.
 Prospective students must be highly proficient and able to fluently converse in both.

 This webinar introduces the Master of Interpreting and Translation Studies, and includes Q&A with a current student (the first 25min covers the MITS courses).

 We offer a Master by Coursework in Interpreting and Translation Studies (MITS), one of the few courses in Australia endorsed at the at the highest possible levels including:

-Practicum and internships
+WIL and internships

 We also offer double Master's degrees with Jean Moulin University, the University of Trieste and Kobe City University.
 For details and how to apply see Translation & Interpreting: Double Master's degrees.

 Research and Research training

 Monash University is a national leader in the field of Translation and Interpreting studies.
 We have established research links with several high profile international institutions including: